nginxinc/nginx-gateway-fabric/docs/cli-args.md

 # Command-line Arguments

-The table belows describes the command-line arguments of the `gateway` binary from the `nginx-kubernetes-gateway` container.
+The table below describes the command-line arguments of the `gateway` binary from the `nginx-kubernetes-gateway` container.

 | Name | Type | Description |
 |-|-|-|